-Oceania Cruises and Azamara Club Cruises are both under-the-radar cruise lines with a passionate following but not a ton of mass-market awareness.
-Both are upscale lines with small ships, and cater to the older traveler who's more interested in destination immersion on a comfortable, uncrowded ship than nonstop activity and varied evening entertainment.
-Not only do the two lines have a similar take on cruising, but they actually use sister ships, former Renaissance Cruises vessels (known to fans as "R ships").
+Oceania Cruises and Azamara are both under-the-radar cruise lines with passionate followings but not a ton of mass-market awareness.
+Both are upscale lines with small ships and cater to the older traveler who's more interested in destination immersion on a comfortable, uncrowded ship than nonstop activity and varied evening entertainment.
+Not only do the two lines have a similar take on cruising but they actually use sister ships, which are former Renaissance Cruises vessels (known to fans as "R-class ships").

-Oceania cruises has a fleet of six: four 684-passenger R-class ships (Insignia, Nautica, Regatta and Sirena), which are all former Renaissance Cruises vessels, and two 1,250-passenger O-class ships (Marina and Riviera), which were custom-built for the line in 2011 and 2012.
+Oceania cruises has a fleet of six: four 684-passenger, R-class ships (Insignia, Nautica, Regatta and Sirena), which are all former Renaissance Cruises vessels, and two 1,250-passenger, O-class ships (Marina and Riviera), which were custom-built for the line in 2011 and 2012, respectively.

-Both lines fall squarely in the upper-premium/luxury-lite category of cruises.
+Both lines fall squarely in the upper-premium/luxury-light category of cruises.
 That means ships are not suite-only (offering both inside and ocean-view accommodations, as well as balconies and suites), and are on the larger end of the ship size spectrum for upscale vessels.
-Fares are more inclusive than the mainstream line, but not nearly as inclusive as lines like Regent Seven Seas or Seabourn.
+Fares are more inclusive than the mainstream lines, but not nearly as inclusive as lines like Regent Seven Seas or Seabourn.

 Choose Azamara if you want more inclusive fares.

-In contrast, Oceania's fares include specialty dining (which Azamara's do not) and nonalcoholic beverages, but you will have to pay for all alcoholic drinks, tips, laundry and all shore excursions.
+In contrast, Oceania's fares include specialty dining and unlimited Wi-Fi for one login per cabin (which Azamara's do not) and nonalcoholic beverages, but you will have to pay for alcoholic drinks, tips, laundry and all shore excursions.

 Azamara's fares include more -- but they're also typically more expensive.
-Oceania is your line if you want a lower base fare and then pay for only the extras that are important to you.
-For example, when comparing July 2018 cruises to the Mediterranean on both lines' smaller ships, daily rates for an inside cabin ran $350 to $400 per night on Azamara and $230 to $240 per night on Oceania.
-Balcony cabins cost $470 to $525 on Azamara and $400 to $420 per night on Oceania.
+Oceania is your line if you want to pay a lower base fare and then add on for only the extras that are important to you.

 Both cruise lines focus on destination and explorations ashore, with plenty of overnights in port and a minimum of days at sea.
 They cruise the world, with options to book back-to-back cruises without repeating many or any ports of call.

-The whole "if it's Tuesday, it must be Belgium" concept of cruising works for travelers looking for a regional overview, but feels rushed to those who want to truly explore one place.
-To serve the latter type of cruiser, Azamara has announced "country intensive" voyages for 2018 with itineraries that include ports in only one country.
-Look for these single-destination trips to Costa Rica, Mexico, New Zealand, Australia, Italy, Spain, Croatia, Greece and Norway.
+The whole "if it's Tuesday, it must be Belgium" concept of cruising works for travelers looking for a regional overview, but it feels rushed to those who want to truly explore one place.
+To serve the latter type of cruiser, Azamara offers "country intensive" voyages.
+Itineraries with a heavy focus on one country, such as Spain, France, Italy, Croatia, Japan, Greece and Norway.

 Choose Oceania to visit exotic destinations.

-With six ships, compared to Azamara's two, Oceania can cover the globe more effectively than its competitor.
-While Azamara hits cruise favorites like the Caribbean, Europe, Asia, Australia and Central America, Oceania visits those places and destinations like Africa, South America and the Amazon, Alaska, and Tahiti and the South Pacific.
-In addition, Oceania offers a 180-day around-the-world cruise every year that circumnavigates the globe, allowing passengers to book the entire half-year journey or just select segments.
+With six ships, compared to Azamara's four, Oceania can cover the globe more effectively than its competitor.
+While Azamara hits cruise favorites like the Caribbean, Europe, Asia, Australia and Central America, Oceania visits those places as well as destinations such as Africa, Alaska, South America and the Amazon, and Tahiti and the South Pacific.
+In addition, Oceania offers an annual 180-day, around-the-world cruise that circumnavigates the globe, allowing passengers to book the entire half-year journey or just select segments.

 Oceania and Azamara are egalitarian lines, with cabins ranging from squishy inside staterooms to over-the-top spacious suites.
 On the two lines' former Renaissance vessels, standard cabins do run small for upscale lines and standard bathrooms are particularly tight.